AtharEzz/my-landmark-app/README.md

 In this project, you will take the first steps towards addressing this problem by building a CNN-powered app to automatically predict the location of the image based on any landmarks depicted in the image.
 At the end of this project, your app will accept any user-supplied image as input and suggest the top k most relevant landmarks from 50 possible landmarks from across the world.

-## Project Instructions

-### Getting started

-You have two choices for completing this project.
-You can work locally on your machine (NVIDIA GPU highly recommended), or you can work in the provided Udacity workspace that you can find in your classroom.

-#### Setting up in the Udacity Project Workspace
-You can find the Udacity Project Workspace in your Udacity classroom, in the Project section.

-1. Start the workspace by clicking on `Project Workspace` in the left menu in the page
-2. When prompted on whether you want a GPU or not, please ANSWER YES (the GPU is going to make everything several times faster)

-The environment is already setup for you, including the starter code, so you can jump right into building the project!

 #### Setting up locally